Ankr-network/ankr-docs/docs/staking/delegated-staking/ankr/stake.md

 :::note
 Make sure you have some ETH to pay the gas fee for your staking transaction.

-Currently, ANKR can only be staked on Ethereum.
+Currently, **ANKR can only be staked on Ethereum**.
 If you have ANKR on any other chains, please bridge it first to stake it.

-ANKR delegated staking has a locking period of 84–91 days.
-You are only able to unstake ANKR or claim your rewards after this period has ended.
-The period applies to each of your staking transactions independently.
+You can claim or restake your rewards after the locking period of 84–91 days.
+This period applies to each staking transaction independently.
+However, your stake will keep generating rewards until you unstake, whether or not the locking period has ended.
 :::

 1. Visit [Ankr Staking](https://www.ankr.com/staking/stake).